The Woven Foundation (THE I S A CHARITY)

 The Curatorial Fund - Three-tier structure:

-- Large Grants: Partner with strategic national organizations to fund programs with sector-wide impact.
+- Large Grants: Partner with strategic national organisations to fund programmes with sector-wide impact.
 Amounts not publicly specified.

 The Exceptionals: Award-winning campaign (originally hosted by The Traverse Trust) that opens doors for employers to hire people with convictions.
 Focuses on employment and social inclusion.

-Artisa Foundation Programs: Support for those embarking on new stages in creative journeys, whether graduating from university or seeking mid-career challenges.
-Past programs included the ACME Studio Award providing fully funded studio residencies in East London for emerging artists.
+Artisa Foundation Programmes: Support for those embarking on new stages in creative journeys, whether graduating from university or seeking mid-career challenges.
+Past programmes included the ACME Studio Award providing fully funded studio residencies in East London for emerging artists.

 Priority Areas